 The exam convener institutes of both the exams are different.

 Previously, the UGC NET Exam was conducted by the University Grants Commission.
-But now, on behalf of UGC, CBSE (Central Board of Secondary Education) conducts the UGC NET Exam.
-That is why the (this) exam is also known as CBSE NET.
+But now, on behalf of UGC, NTA (National Testing Agency) conducts the UGC NET Exam.
+That is why the exam is also known as UGC NET.

 CSIR NET Exam is conducted by Human Resource Development Group (HRDG) of Council of Scientific & Industrial Research (CSIR).